A New Japanese Prime Minister: Does It Matter for Japan’s Defense?

 One worries that with a different prime minister, Japan’s efforts to bolster defense will “drift” as has historically been the case.

-And nothing that might provoke too much Asahi Shinbun criticism or upset the Liberal Democratic Party (LDP)’s coalition partner, Komeito, or even the leftist factions in the LDP itself.
+There have been a few interludes of relatively rapid and measurable progress, but by and large, it “drifts,” no faster and no slower than Japan feels like moving—and nothing that might provoke too much Asahi Shimbun criticism or upset the Liberal Democratic Party’s coalition partner, Komeito, or even the leftist factions in the Liberal Democratic Party (LDP) itself.

 So Japan ends up doing what is easy—rather than what it needs to do—regardless of regional circumstances and threats just beyond Japan’s borders.

-For the last decade or more, these threats have been unmistakable as the People’s Republic of China (PRC) gears up to teach Japan a lesson—and finally has the means to do so, not to mention its friends in Pyongyang and Moscow who will help out.
+For the past decade or more, these threats have been unmistakable as the People’s Republic of China (PRC) gears up to teach Japan a lesson—and finally has the means to do so, not to mention its friends in Pyongyang and Moscow who will help out.

-And Kishida deserves credit, even if he just had the good sense not to unduly interfere with the progress being made.
+And Kishida deserves credit, even if he just had the good sense to not unduly interfere with the progress being made.

 These improvements didn’t happen by coincidence.